Undetectable Viral Load and HIV Transmission

 There are a few things to consider, however, when making a decision to stop using condoms:

 - For people with HIV, it generally takes about six months after starting HIV medication for the viral load to become undetectable.
-It is recommended that you keep your viral load undetectable for at least another six months before you decide to stop using condoms.
-You should get regular viral load tests at your HIV clinic and make sure to ask the nurse or doctor for the results.
+It is recommended that your viral load remains undetectable for at least another six months before you decide to stop using condoms.
+You will get regular viral load tests at your HIV clinic and make sure to ask the nurse or doctor for the results.

-- You should of course always discuss your wish to stop using condoms with your partner or partners and make sure they are comfortable with the decision.
-Remember, you should never feel pressured to have sex without a condom if you don’t want to, and equally you should never pressure someone else to either.
+- Discuss your wish to stop using condoms with your partner or partners and make sure they are comfortable with the decision.
+Never feel pressured to have sex without a condom if you don’t want to, and equally never pressure someone else to either.

 - Having an undetectable viral load only stops HIV from being passed on.
-It does not stop other STIs from being passed on.
-Using condoms is the best way to stop you from getting or passing on STIs such as chlamydia, gonorrhoea or syphilis.
+It does prevent other STIs from being passed on or acquired.
+Using condoms is the best way to prevent STIs such as chlamydia, gonorrhoea or syphilis.